 Keyword stuffingUnnatural, penalizedUse naturally

-Thin contentDoesn’t satisfy intentBe comprehensive
+Thin contentDoesn’t satisfy intentBe thorough

 Duplicate contentRanking conflictsCreate unique content